Plants of the World Online: History

 Following the Convention on Biological Diversity, the Royal Botanic Gardens in Kew launched Plants of the World Online in March 2017 with the goal of creating an exhaustive online database of all seed-bearing plants worldwide.
 The initial focus was on tropical African flora, particularly flora Zambesiaca, flora of West and East Tropical Africa.

-Since March 2024, the website has displayed AI-generated predictions of the extinction risk for each plant.
+Since March 2024, the website has displayed AI-generated predictions of the extinction risk for all 328,565 known species of flowering plants.

 Description

-The database uses the same taxonomical source as the International Plant Names Index, which is the World Checklist of Vascular Plants (WCVP).
+The database uses the same taxonomic source as the International Plant Names Index, which is the World Checklist of Vascular Plants (WCVP).

 The database contains information on the world's flora gathered from 250 years of botanical research.
 It aims to make available data from projects that no longer have an online presence or were never externally available.
 POWO includes information on the taxonomy, identification, distribution, traits, threat status, and uses of plants worldwide, and it also contains many images.

-As of September 2024, POWO contained 1,433,000 global plant names, 531,800 detailed descriptions, and 400,900 images.
+As of March 2026, POWO contained 1,444,000 global plant names, 530,400 detailed descriptions, and 509,900 images.